 project to be aware of its Maven dependency on the

 docker_1stproject name in the Project Explorer view.
 Right-click and select > .

 Studio shows a message dialog like the following.

 When you click, Studio performs the following actions:

 Opens the POM Editor for the application project's

 Switches to the Dependencies tab of the POM Editor.

 Opens the Add Dependency dialog,

 In the Add Dependency Dialog, type

-Select com.tibco.sb.sample firstapp from the Search Results field and open the arrowhead on its left.
+Select com.tibco.sb.sample firstapp in the Search Results field and open the arrowhead on its left.